October 26, 2020

 While these numbers are enough to convince any parent that teens should never drive, the reality is more complex.
 It’s true that teens are more likely to be involved in accidents.
 However, with the proper support, teens can be safe drivers.
 Here are some steps parents can take toward keeping teen drivers safe.

-8. Make your teen sign a driving contract.
+- Make your teen sign a driving contract.
 Signing a contract can help teens understand that driving a huge responsibility.
 It can also help parents avoid sticky situations and messy arguments by clearly setting forth, in advance, what the punishments will be for breaking the rules.
-(A sample teen driver contract can be found here.)
+Sample teen driver contracts can be found on many places on the web.

 While these rules are a good starting point, every parent and household should develop rules that fit their lives and their child’s unique needs.